pavan2004it/botocli/README.md

 In this example we are shown the costs for the project Devops for a duration of 30 days.

 Similarly you can explore other commands.

+Note: I have tagged my resources in AWS by project, you may want to do the same.